impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 shell="$(basename "${RBENV_SHELL:-$SHELL}")"
 ```

 Here we set the variable `shell` equal to the filename (excluding the path) of either the value of `RBENV_SHELL`, or (if that doesn't exist) the value of `SHELL` as a default.
-According to [the man page](https://web.archive.org/web/20220803201400/https://linuxcommand.org/lc3_man_pages/basename1.html){:target="_blank" rel="noopener"}, the `basename` command takes a string like `/path/to/filename.txt` and returns everything after the last `/` character.
+According to [the man page](https://web.archive.org/web/20220803201400/https://linuxcommand.org/lc3_man_pages/basename1.html){:target="_blank" rel="noopener" }, the `basename` command takes a string like `/path/to/filename.txt` and returns everything after the last `/` character.
 For example:

 ```
 $ mkdir -p foo/bar/baz